Rorriis/Rorriis/README.md

 ### Heyo!
-My name is Eero, I'm trying to learn programming, but the most "programming" I've done is on TF2 HUDs
+I'm trying to learn programming, but the most "programming" I've done is on TF2 HUDs

 I'm also interested in music, video editing and cooking